lekoala/silverstripe-excel-import-export/README.md

 ## Intro

 Replace all csv import/export functionalities by Excel.
-Excel support is provided by PHPSpreadsheet.
+Excel support is provided by spread-compat package which can use under the hood simple xlsx, php spreadsheet or openspout.

 These changes apply automatically to SecurityAdmin and ModelAdmin through extension.